c410-f3r/cl-traits/README.md

 [![License](https://img.shields.io/badge/license-APACHE2-blue.svg)](./LICENSE)
 [![Rustc](https://img.shields.io/badge/rustc-1.42-lightgray")](https://blog.rust-lang.org/2020/03/12/Rust-1.42.html)

 Yet another library that generalizes collections.
-This is a best effort without GAT.
+This is a best effort without GAT and !.

 Many data structures have unique features that make it difficult or even impossible to create a single `trait` that fits all.
 This crate tries to circumvent such behaviour by providing a single method for each `trait` to achieve maximum flexibility and freedom.